Ukraine: Belarus says military drills with Russia will continue | DW | 20.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russian and Belarusian troops will continue their joint exercises near Ukraine, which were expected to end on Sunday, due to the "escalating situation" in Donbass.
+Russian and Belarusian troops will continue their joint exercises near Ukraine, which were expected to end on Sunday, due to the "escalating situation" in Donbas.

 Moscow has repeatedly stated that it has no intention of attacking Ukraine and that their forces would be returning to base

-Belarusian officials said the drills would continue due to "an increase in military activity" near the borders of Russia and Belarus and the "escalating situation" in rebel-controlled Donbass in Ukraine.
+Belarusian officials said the drills would continue due to "an increase in military activity" near the borders of Russia and Belarus and the "escalating situation" in rebel-controlled Donbas in Ukraine.

 The joint maneuvers were originally planned for a 10-day period, taking place in five military training areas in western and southwestern Belarus, near the country's borders with Poland and Ukraine.
 Earlier this week, Russian Foreign Minister Sergey Lavrov confirmed the drills would end on Sunday "as previously announced."

-NATO believes the 30,000 Russian troops in Belarus, part of allegedly 150,000 Russia has moved towards Ukraine, could be part of an incursion strategy.
+NATO believes the 30,000 Russian troops in Belarus, part of some 150,000 Russia has moved towards Ukraine, could be part of an incursion strategy.

 The Kremlin said Russia had successfully test-launched hypersonic and cruise missiles aimed at sea and at land-based targets.